Results for:

 Auburn, Placer

-On July 12, 2022, the Placer County Board of Supervisors approved the establishment of a Defensible Space Fuels Reduction Pilot Program and committed $200,000 in funding for the 2-year pilot period.
-The goal of the program is to assist vulnerable residents in creating defensible space around their homes and properties in order to reduce the risk of loss of life and property in the event of a wildfire.
-The program will provide up to $5,000 per property to property owners in unincorporated Placer County who have very low income and are elderly or disabled to hire a contractor to assist in bringing The property into compliance with the County’s Hazardous Vegetation Ordinance requirements.
+Defensible Space Fuels Reduction Pilot Program assists qualified residents in creating defensible space around their homes and properties to reduce the risk of loss of life and property in the event of a wildfire.
+The program offers financial assistance of up to $5,000 per property to eligible property owners in Placer County who meet income and age or disability requirements to hire a contractor to assist in bringing the property into compliance with the County’s Hazardous Vegetation Ordinance requirements.
+For additional information and to view eligibility requirements, please see the Defensible Space Fuels Reduction Informational Flyer.

 PLACER COUNTY FIRE SAFE ALLIANCE